TechnoAceX/SQL_Tasks/Task 8/Readme.md

 # Time Dimension Stored Procedure — Internship Task

+Write a Stored Procedure that populates a table with certain date attributes.
+The data would be populated for 1 year.
+For example the date 14-07-2020 is passed as an input parameter, then the stored procedure will populate those attributes for all the dates present within the year 2020.
+The primary key for this table would be date column.
+In order to find sample data and list of attributes please click on the link.
+Constraint: More than one insert statement cannot be used

 ## 📋 Task Overview
 The objective of this task is to create a **MySQL Stored Procedure** that populates a **Time Dimension Table** for all dates within a given year, based on a provided input date.